This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 St Kilda Beach

-St Kilda beach is a great beach for kids because there is always something happening.
+St Kilda beach is one of the best beaches in Melbourne for kids because there is always something happening.
 The shallow sandy water is great for little ones and the kite boarding action will keep the older ones entertained for hours.
 My kids love to spot the various ships coming and going and are always happy to build a few sandcastles.
 FREE

 St Kilda Adventure Playground

 We love Australian playgrounds, but this adventure playground is really special.
 It is suitable for kids of all ages, but older kids will really appreciate all the fun features.
 There is a serious flying fox, an in-ground trampoline, a pirate ship, aeroplane, tunnels, a giant wooden castle and so much more.
-The playground is supervised and only open Mon-Fri 3:30-5:30pm and weekends 11am-5pm.
+The playground is supervised and only open Tues-Fri 3:30-5:30pm, Saturdays 11:30-5:30 and Sundays 12-4pm.
 FREE!

 Cycle the Waterfront Trail